-As the cold days of winter start to add up, you may start to notice pain and discomfort in your body.
+As the days get colder, you may start to notice discomfort and stiffness in your body.
 This is a natural and very common occurrence this time of year.
 When our bodies start to get cold, the first thing we do is hike up our shoulders, round our back and bury our chin.
 Even while sleeping, we curl into a ball in hopes that we will get that satisfying warmth.
 And chances are, you are not moving as much as you do in warmer weather.

 In colder weather, our nervous system activates changes within our bodies to help regulate body temperature.
 Vasoconstriction occurs, where muscles tighten to constrict blood vessels throughout the body.
 Less heat reaches the surface of our bodies and in turn our core temperature can remain steady for our vital organs (Homeostasis).

 Our bodies adapt to the positions that they are put in and the conditions they are exposed to.
 Over time, our muscles will shorten and become stiff.